wp-plugins/ad-inserter/readme.txt

 4. Save settings.

+= How can I replace deprecated widgets with a new one? =

+0. This is needed ONLY if you have used widgets with Ad Inserter version 1.4.1 or older
+1. Locate all code blocks that are configured as widgets.
+2. Locate all widget positions where you have the old Ad Inserter widgets.
+3. Drag new "Ad Inserter" widget to the position where there is the old, deprecated widget.
+4. Select code block for this widget to be the same as it is for the old one.
+5. Drag the old, deprecated widget to the left to remove it.
+5. Replace steps for all old widgets.

-= How can I insert the post category name into my ad code? =
+= How can I insert post category name into my ad code? =

 1. Use {category} in the ad.
 This will be replaced with the post category name.
 2. You can also use